 What Digital Sovereignty Really Means in Telecom

-In a telecom context, digitalsovereignty refers to the ability of a country, organization, orenterprise to control its digital assets,including:
+In a telecom context, digital sovereignty refers to the ability of a country, organization, enterprise to control its digital assets , including:

 - Where data is processed and stored